Amended in 2004

 WEL affirms the right of every person to have equal opportunity to paid work, regardless of gender, ethnicity, disability, age, marital status, family responsibilities or sexual preference.
 Work of equal value must be equally paid.
 All skills, products and services, paid and unpaid, must be valued.

-WEL considers that an industrial relations system which promotes individual contracts and decentralised bargaining disadvantages most women workers.
+An industrial relations system which promotes individual contracts and decentralised bargaining disadvantages most women workers.
 WEL supports strengthening and maintenance of the award system.

 WEL is unconvinced that individual work contracts deliver equitable outcomes to women and supports the removal of secrecy clauses from the relevant legislation so that research can be undertaken on the impact and outcomes of individual work contracts for women.

 WEL opposes forced casualisation of work and supports women’s choice to work as a casual, permanent part-time or a full-time employee.
 WEL supports access to the conversion of regular and/or long-term casual employment to full or permanent part-time status, if individual women so choose.
 Additionally, WEL supports an increase in casual loadings where existing rates do not properly compensate casual workers for the uncertainty and ‘foregone’ entitlements attached to their employment status.
-Additionally, recognising women’s patterns of employment, WEL supports legislative change which provides for portable long service leave, that is, an entitlement to long service leave which is linked to years of employment overall and not to years of employment with individual employers .
+Additionally, recognising women’s patterns of employment, WEL supports legislative change which provides for portable long service leave, that is, an entitlement to long service leave which is linked to years of employment overall and not to years of employment with employers .

 WEL supports initiatives to reassess and value skills of women in paid and unpaid work.